WolframResearch/WolframClientForPython/docs/docpages/advanced_usages.rst

 Kernel Pool
 ^^^^^^^^^^^

-A :class:`~wolframclient.evaluation.WolframEvaluatorPool` starts up a certain amount of evaluators and dispatch work load to them asynchronously.
+A :class:`~wolframclient.evaluation.WolframEvaluatorPool` starts up a certain amount of evaluators and dispatches work load to them asynchronously.
 The pool is usable right after the first one has successfully started.
 Some may take more time to start and become available after a delay:

 .. literalinclude:: /examples/python/asynchronous4.py
     :linenos: